-- Family court participants cannot be forced to stop lawful medical marijuana use as a condition of completing a program. .
+- Family court participants in Missouri cannot be forced to stop lawful medical marijuana use as a condition of completing a program.

 - A patient’s lawful status and conduct cannot, by itself, be used to restrict custody or parental rights.